sabsteef/ToonController/README.md

 First of, all the credits goes to Sander Jonk (https://www.github.com/jonkootje).
 He made the initial app.
 I only wanted some aditional features.
 To look like the original Toon app.
+Second, I made these changes primary for my self. so if its does not work for you...no refunds ;-)

 ## So what's been added:
 - Logo Toon ( when added on the home screen)